The Direct Method of Teaching English: Ideas, Explanations and Sample Lessons

 DM was developed by studying how children learn their native tongue.
 Think about how you learned to speak your first language.
 You listened to adults and older children, then started trying out language, using trial and error, action and reaction, to develop your speaking ability.
 This is the core idea behind DM—to replicate this natural language learning process.

-- Focuses on Speaking.
+• Focuses on Speaking.
 Again, because it’s a natural method, DM typically focuses more on speaking and listening than on reading and writing.
-Having said this, there’s plenty of room for reading and writing in the DM classroom, as I’ll discuss later.
+Having said this, there’s still plenty of room for reading and writing in the DM classroom, as I’ll discuss later.

 Strengths of the Direct Method

-- Improved Pronunciation.
-Because of its focus on speaking and listening, students who learn through DM typically develop improved pronunciation, along with confidence in speaking.
+• Improved Pronunciation.
+Because of its focus on speaking and listening, students who learn through DM typically develop improved pronunciation, along with greater confidence in speaking.

-- Real-world Skills.
-Although reading and writing are important skills, particularly in school, in daily life we simply speak and listen more than we read and write.
-It’s easy to see why speaking and listening are more important skills when we consider how many people have been able to find success despite being illiterate, versus how difficult life can be for those who cannot speak or hear.
+• Real-world Skills.
+Although reading and writing are important skills, particularly in school, in daily life we speak and listen more than we read and write.
+It’s easy to see how important these skills are when we consider how many people find success despite being illiterate, versus how difficult life can be for those who cannot speak or hear.

-DM isn’t perfect for teaching all terms and concepts.
+DM isn’t perfect for teaching all terms and concepts, however.

 I remember a particularly frustrating DM lesson during which, no matter how many verbal gymnastics my teacher engaged in, I simply couldn’t understand that the word meant “usually”!